Gerry Taggart: Bolton Wanderers

 Taggart signed for Bolton Wanderers for a club record £1.5 million on 1 August 1995, as they prepared for the Premier League after winning promotion from Division One.
 However, he was unable to prevent them from being relegated after just one season.

 In his second season with the club, Taggart helped Bolton reach the Premier League after they had amassed 98 points and scored 100 goals in that season and gained promotion as Champions of the First Division.
 The following season Taggart was relegated back to the First Division.
 In a total of three seasons with the club, Taggart made 81 appearances, scoring five goals for Bolton, with one such goal coming in the last ever game at the clubs old Burnden Park ground against Charlton Athletic in April 1997.

 Leicester City

 Taggart again played in the Premier League when he signed for Leicester City on 16 June 1998.
 Taggart was often partnered with Steve Walsh and Matt Elliott in Leicester's defence.
 In 2000, he won a League Cup winners medal with Leicester.

 He scored his last European goal in a 1–1 UEFA Cup draw against Red Star Belgrade on 15 September 2000, at Filbert Street.
 In the 2001–02 season Leicester were relegated from the Premier League and Taggart opted to remain with the "Foxes" and helped them regain their top-flight status.
-He was over looked for the first team squad in the Premier League and joined Stoke City on loan then on a permanent basis.
+He was overlooked for the first team squad in the Premier League and joined Stoke City on loan then on a permanent basis.